Iplay6432/PianoPython2/README.md

 [![wakatime](https://wakatime.com/badge/user/5e0929d5-6c04-4390-b85f-6ed88b81a995/project/1544bf01-e84d-4ea5-bfb8-c9f39b50d72d.svg)](https://wakatime.com/badge/user/5e0929d5-6c04-4390-b85f-6ed88b81a995/project/1544bf01-e84d-4ea5-bfb8-c9f39b50d72d)

 ## Requirements
+> [!NOTE]
+> If your using the precompiiled version from the realease tabs at least Java 23 is currently required because it was compiled using Java 23
-Tested on python v3.13.1 and java 23 but should work with the same requirements for pyglet and swing
+Tested on Python v3.13.1 and Java 23 but should work with the same requirements for pyglet and swing

 ## Installation
 ### To Install Using Git